top of page

 It addresses any major concerns residents have re community matters

-The AGM takes place in October and members are invited to nominate and vote for the officers and committee members.
+The AGM takes place in October and members are invited to nominate and vote for the officers

-It is a member of Neighbourhood Watch
+It is a member of Neighbourhood Watch and has a dedicated litter cleanup team

 SUPPORT